 Spending time in Grandview is a great way to experience the suburbs of Columbus while still being conveniently close to downtown and the Short North.
 There are a lot of fantastic, locally owned businesses to explore.

 Plus, we have some fantastic food options for lunch or dinner.
-I’m quite the foodie and love to try new restaurants.
-Since moving to Grandview, I’ve discovered several of my new favorites, such as Third & Hollywood, Cleaver, and High Bank Distillery.
+I’m quite a foodie and love to try new restaurants.
+Since moving to Grandview, I’ve discovered several of my new favorites, such as Third & Hollywood, and High Bank Distillery.

 And you never know - you might just fall in love with Grandview and find yourself a new home here!